 - Increasing the social and economic well-being of communities.

-This ambiguity surrounding what regenerative agriculture means creates multiple challenges in regard to scientific research, food certifications, and the resulting distrust from confused consumers.
+This ambiguity surrounding what regenerative agriculture means creates multiple challenges regarding scientific research, food certifications, and the resulting distrust from confused consumers.
 It also risks exploitation of the term for marketing or profit (i.e., greenwashing).
-Without a clear definition, it’s difficult to develop policies and certification programs and to provide carbon credits to farmers.
+Without a clear definition, developing policies and certification programs and providing carbon credits to farmers is difficult.

 A Regenerative Reckoning